 of the protesters was dressed as a maniac doctor, Doctor Psycho

 The Citizens Commission on Human Rights, (CCHR) a part of the

 Electroconvulsive Therapy which they call Electroshock treatment.

 Electroconvulsive Therapy (ECT) is still used in around 80 clinics in

 its positive short-term effects are often subject to regression and it

 often causes loss of memory and intellectual ability.

 Many patients and families of patients claim it has destroyed lives

 enormously.
 Some people find it the most useful treatment they have

 had, and would ask for it again if they needed treatment for

 depression.
 Others feel violated by it, and would do anything to

 Bell Lane Creek, River Wandle from the train

 Pictures as usual from my various travels around London, some taken

 from buses and trains.

 top of page

 All pictures on this site are

 Copyright © 1999-2019 Peter Marshall ; all rights reserved.

 for licences to reproduce pictures or to buy prints or comment on

 Payment may be waived for acceptable

-use by unfunded bodies.
+non-profit use by unfunded bodies.

 But organisations that pay any staff should also pay photographers.